thruthesky/fireflutter/docs/chat.md

 Here are the list of fields can be used in `roomsRef`:

 1. `Field.groupChatOrder` - same as 'groupChatOrder'.
-   - All group chat room
+   - All group chat room - open or closed
 2. `Field.openGroupChatOrder` - same as 'openGroupChatOrder'.
    - All open group chat room